digideskio/kubernetes/docs/proposals/component-registration.md

 ### Deployment

-As a k8s operator, I want a to be able to add/remove new components (instances or types) to a new or running cluster (ideally without manually registering it with the apiserver).
+As a Kubernetes Operator, I want a to be able to add/remove new components (instances or types) to a new or running cluster (ideally without manually registering it with the apiserver).

-As a k8s operator, I want a kubectl command that allows me to validate that the cluster has been deployed and is fully functional.
+As a Kubernetes Operator, I want a kubectl command that allows me to validate that the cluster has been deployed and is fully functional.

-As a k8s operator, I want a kubectl command that allows me to check which components are deployed/installed on a specific cluster in order to infer which features it supports.
+As a Kubernetes Operator, I want a kubectl command that allows me to check which components are deployed/installed on a specific cluster.

-Note: Inferring features from components isn't very useful with vanilla k8s, but becomes more useful as 3rd party or optional components are added (e.g. OpenShift) and/or if components-controller is split into multiple components.

 ### Debugging

-As a k8s operator, I want a single endpoint (and kubectl command) where I can see the current condition of the cluster so that I can debug observed failures (dropped connections, unresponsiveness, etc.).
+As a Kubernetes Operator, I want a kubectl command that shows me the current condition of the cluster's components, so that I can debug observed failures.

-Note: The endpoint should contain cause where possible, but at least the current condition of the components.
+### Discovery

+As a Kubernetes Client, I want kubectl command that lists (optionally namespaced) services/components that provide specific functionality (e.g. DNS, logging, metrics, or cluster backup).

 ### Notification

-As a k8s operator, I want to be notified when the cluster requires human intervention so that I can intervene.
+As a Kubernetes Operator, I want to be notified when the cluster requires human intervention, so that I can intervene.

-As an external notification system (e.g. PagerDuty), I want an endpoint that responds to regular requests with the current cluster condition so that I can determine (with my own rule set) when to notify the k8s operator.
+As an service that provides notifications (e.g. PagerDuty), I want an to retrieve the current condition of the cluster's components, so that I can determine (with my own rule set) when to notify the Kubernetes Operator.

-Note: What condition requires human intervention is not a rule set that can be hard-coded, is likely to be different for each cloud platform, changes based on component configuration, and is likely to require a time-series database.

 ### Reporting

-As a k8s operator, I want to see a report/graph of the readiness/uptime/availability of the cluster over time so that I can make/satisfy SLAs.
+As a Kubernetes Operator, I want to see a report/graph of the readiness/uptime/availability of the cluster over time, so that I can make/satisfy SLAs.

-Note: At least requires a time-series database and probably a reporting engine.
+As an service that provides reports/graphs (e.g. DataDog), I want an to retrieve status metrics for each component, so that I can record and report on the metrics over time.

 ### Self-Healing

-As an k8s operator, I want the cluster to self-heal when individual components crash so that I don't get notified or need to intervene.
+As an Kubernetes Operator, I want the cluster to self-heal when individual components crash so that I don't get notified or need to intervene.

-As a local process monitoring tool (e.g. monit), I want to be able to determine the condition of the component process I am monitoring to determine if it needs to be restarted.
+As a process monitoring tool (e.g. monit), I want to be able to determine the condition of the component process I am monitoring to determine if it needs to be restarted.

-As a remote container/vm monitoring tool (e.g. bosh monitor), I want to be able to determine the health of the component container/vm I am monitoring.
+As a container/vm monitoring tool (e.g. Marathon, Amazon CloudWatch), I want to be able to determine the health of the component in the container/vm I am monitoring.

-Note: Self-healing requires knowing how to deploy the cluster components, which is different for each cloud platform and changes based on component configuration.
+Note: Self-healing external components requires knowing how to deploy the external components, which is different for each cloud platform and changes based on component configuration.
+This is different that self-healing addon components, which is covered by the Kubernetes replication controller.

 ## Design